SonarSource/sonarlint-intellij/README.md

 Keep in mind that the `clean` task will wipe out the content of `build/idea-sandbox`, so you will need to repeat some setup steps for that instance, such as configuring the JDK.

-Whenever you change dependency version, the previous versions are not deleted from the sandbox, and the JVM might not load the version that you expect.
+Whenever you change the dependency version, the previous versions are not deleted from the sandbox, and the JVM might not load the version that you expect.
 As the `clean` task may be inconvenient, an easier workaround is to delete the jars in the sandbox, for example with:

     find build/idea-sandbox/ -name '*.jar' -delete